📬 ITB Package Drafter

 - Load

-config.ymlfrom the repo root for the GC's default insurance, bonding, schedule-of-values template, and preferred bid-portal link - Reference
+config.ymlfrom the repo root for the GC's default insurance, bonding, schedule-of-values template, preferred bid-portal link, default M/W/DBE goal, EMR ceiling, and CC list for the bid room - Reference

 knowledge-base/terminology/for CSI division names and trade scope boundaries - Reference